Kung Fu Class Schedule

 According to legend, Praying Mantis Kung Fu originated in Shandong Province, China.
 It was created by a renowned swordsman named Wang Lang, around the end of the Ming dynasty.

 Wang was a gifted child who had loved martial arts since he was very young.
-He started training at a very early age, with the goal of perfecting his Martial Arts.
+He started training at a very early age, with the goal of perfecting his martial arts.
 Through the years, he learned from several well known masters of the time.

 Wang was a good friend of the Abbot of the Shaolin temple.
 He paid visits to the temple once in a while and met with the Abbot to discuss martial arts.
 Each visit ended with a friendly match, but he always lost to the Abbot.